paulfioravanti/plover-run-applescript/README.md

 > uses a Python version later than 3.9, we will have to wait until the Python
 > version bundled in with Plover itself updates to at least 3.10 before this
 > problem can be properly resolved.

-Pressing the "Disconnect and reconnect the machine" button on the Plover UI resets the AppleScript script cache.
-If you make any changes to any AppleScript files, make sure to press it so the file will be re-read in again.

 ## The Problem